 2013 · Puerto Rico

 Creator-to-operator template.
 Prime Hydration, Maverick Apparel, WWE crossover, boxing business.
-The distributed creator-magnate model.

 Three patterns produce most of the buyer use cases.

-Pattern 3 — Platform-and-platform research.
+Pattern 3 — Platform-and-infrastructure research.
 Section 5 covers the creator-direct economy infrastructure — the platforms where creators monetize directly from fans without advertiser intermediation.
 Everything-PR's deepest creator-economy coverage area, anchored by four dedicated OnlyFans pieces plus Patreon and Substack entity profiles.

 Who are the largest writer-operators on Substack?